SupTan85/int/README.md

 print(x > y) -- output: true
 ```

+> [!NOTE]
-**Note:** some version of Lua you can use equation operator with number & string
+> some version of Lua you can use equation operator with number & string

 ---

-## limit
+## Limit 🛡️

+> [!CAUTION]
-- some function won't support a super very large data, however that function i didn't find it. lol
+> - Some function won't support a super very large data, however that function i didn't find it. lol
 </br>

 - Maximum digit of integer is 9223372036854775806